pulumi/registry/themes/default/content/registry/packages/azuread/installation-configuration.md

 The Pulumi AzureAD provider uses the AzureAD SDK to manage and provision resources.
 To provision resources with the Pulumi AzureAD provider, you need to have Azure credentials.
-These instructions assume you're using the [Azure CLI 2.0](https://github.com/Azure/azure-cli).
 Your Azure credentials are never sent to Pulumi.com.
 Pulumi uses the Azure SDK and the credentials in your environment to authenticate requests from your computer to Azure.